 Our third wooden hut contains a large shower with space to get changed and hang up your clothes and towels.
 The water for the shower is heated using a combination of solar panels and our rocket stove.
 The water heats up in the afternoon, ready for showers in the evening or the next morning.
 When we are busy we don’t have enough hot water for everyone to have a hot shower every day so we ask that campers are considerate of others when using the facilities.
 We often overhear our campers comparing tips on how to save water and as well as making us smile, we know that it helps to boost the communal feel of the site.

 We want to encourage our campers to use sustainable transport where possible, so we provide a bike shelter on site that can take up to six bicycles.
-As well as bike stands it contains a bike pump, puncture kit and a cycle map for Suffolk.
-We also have a small selection of bikes that can be used free of charge during your stay.
+We have a small selection of bikes that can be used free of charge during your stay.
 We make sure that the tires are pumped up and they are ready to go, but all of the bikes are second hand and have seen many adventures before so we ask that you check them to make sure that you are happy before you set off.

 OUT AND ABOUT